10 Hidden Islands of Greece You Must Visit!

 If you’re looking to explore the unadulterated beauty of Greece, traverse it’s secreted lands, with their rugged exquisiteness and pretty harbors, their cobbled streets and ancient monasteries, and their olive groves and undiscovered marine life then look no further!

-Here's a list of the most striking beautiful hidden islands of Greece:
+Here's a list of lesser known hidden islands of Greece:

 On the eastern side of the Aegean group of Islands is hidden the beautiful island of Ikaria.
 This picturesque land is abounding with lakes and waterfalls, forest and wildlife, primal monasteries and small villages having some of the oldest people living in the world.
 Ikaria is one of the only five blue zones, meaning here the people live longer than on most parts of the globe.